Lost Filling: Help is Closer than You Think

 Here are the steps you can take if a filling or crown becomes loose or falls out:

-- First, call our office or our emergency dentist number (if it’s after hours) if you have a lost filling or crown and are in severe pain.
-If you are not in a significant amount of pain, call our office so we can get you in at your convenience.
+- First, call our office or our emergency dentist number (if it’s after hours) if you have a lost filling or crown and are experiencing severe discomfort.
+If you are not experiencing a significant amount of discomfort, call our office so we can get you in at your convenience.

 - If you lose a filling, clove oil can be placed on the tooth (avoid your gums) to help relieve sensitivity.